At Least 70 Percent Of Communication Is Non Verbal

 He quite succinctly was able to explain how the voice, such as tone, intonation and volume, take up about 38 percent and most of a person’s communication; about 55 percent, comprises of body language.
 Thus, it leaves only 7 percent to the words actually being spoken.
 This 7, 38, 55 model is probably as relevant today as it was, when he first presented his study way back in the 70’s.

-Paul Ekman, the famous professor of psychology took all of this many steps further with his books Emotions Revealed and Unmasking the Face and also his association with the investigating authorities in identifying when the criminals were lying and able to beat the polygraph; more commonly known as the lie detector.
+Paul Ekman, the famous professor of psychology took all of this many steps further with his books Emotions Revealed and Unmasking the Face.
+But also his association with the investigating authorities in identifying when the criminals were lying and able to beat the polygraph; more commonly known as the lie detector.
 His studies relate mainly to micro expressions.

 We have been reading a fair amount in the recent days about pulling someone towards him and giving him a more than vigorous handshake and about the strong handshake where the knuckles went white.
 Is this about insecurity or is this about communicating power or both, or even about one-upmanship, added to that?
 All of it done, without words.